smalos/nuBuilder4-Code-Library/codelib/ux_enhanced_message_box/README.md

 #### ✪ Example 2:

-Show an information message after the form has been saved.
+Show an error message after the form has been saved.

 <p align="left">
   <img src="screenshots/message_error.png">